-Example below illustrates water savings from increasing the cycles of concentration.
+The example below illustrates water savings from increasing the cycles of concentration.

-A cooling tower system circulates water at the rate of 1,000gpm and the cooling tower needs to cool the warmed water exiting the heat exchanger from 90°F to 80°F degrees (or reduce the temperature of the water by 10°F).
+A cooling tower system circulates water at the rate of 1,000 gpm and the cooling tower needs to cool the warmed water exiting the heat exchanger from 90°F to 80°F (or reduce the temperature of the water by 10°F).
 The cooling tower currently operates at 2 COC.
 How much water can be saved by increasing the cycles of concentration to 3, 4, 6 and 10?
-We have learnt -